ABOUT FOURTH GENRE

 Patrick Madden

 Pat is a New Jersey Native with a PhD from Ohio University.
-His most recent books are the essay collections Disperates (Nebraska 2020) and Sublime Physick (Nebraska 2016).
+His most recent books are the essay collections Disparates (Nebraska 2020) and Sublime Physick (Nebraska 2016).

 Headshot of Joey Franklin